hapinessjs/rabbit-module/README.md

     constructor(private _channelService: ChannelService) {}

+    bar(): Observable<ChannelManager> {
         // Upsert a channel by specifying a key to identify it
         // one key per channel.
-    // The function returns a ChannelManager instance bar(): Observable<ChannelManager> {
+        // The function returns a Observable of ChannelManager instance this._channelService.upsert('publish')
+            .subscribe(channelManager => {
-    	this._myChannelManager = this._channelService.upsert({ key: 'publish' });
+                this._myChannelManager = channelManager;
+            });
     }

+    foo() {
         // Use the created channel
-    foo() {
         // Use the manager to retrieve the channel instance const ch = this._myChannelManager.getChannel();

         // ... or retrieve it with the shortcut getChannel and your key const ch = this._channelService.getChannel('publish');

-        // Use your channel like you will do with amqp.node ch.sendToQueue(...);
+        // Use any function from amqp.node
+        ch.sendToQueue(...);
     }